Eliminating Higher-Multiplicity Intersections, III. Codimension 2: Main results

+The proof of Theorem~\ref{t:z-alm3} for $k\ge3$ in \cite{MW} is based on a higher multiplicity generalization \cite[Theorem~17]{MW} of the classical Whitney trick \cite{Wh44} (see, e.g., \cite[Whitney Lemma 5.12]{RS72} for a proof of the Whitney trick in the piecewise-linear setting).
+Our proof of Theorem~\ref{t:z-alm3} for $k\geq 2$ is based on a further generalization of the higher-multiplicity Whitney trick that works for $k\geq 2$, namely, the Local and Global Disjunction Theorems \ref{l:ld+3} and \ref{t:elim} that we will formulate in the next subsection (\S\ref{s:disj}).
+Some readers may consider the resulting proof for $k\geq 2$ simpler than the proof for $k\geq 3$ in \cite{MW}.
+See also Remarks \ref{rem:Whitney-codim2} and \ref{rem:whitney-vs-disjunction} below for further discussion of the proof ideas and related work.

-The analogue of Theorem \ref{t:z-alm3} for $r=2$ and $k=1$ is a classical result of graph theory (Hanani-Tutte Theorem \cite{Hanani, Tutte}).
+The analogue of Theorem \ref{t:z-alm3} for $r=2$ and $k=1$ is a classical result of graph theory (the Hanani-Tutte Theorem \cite{Hanani, Tutte}).
 This analogue holds in a stronger form: a mod2-analogue of $\Z$-almost $2$-embeddability in $\R^2$ implies planarity.
+For $r=2$ and $k\ge3$ see Remark \ref{r:hist}.b.